tucats/ego/docs/API.md

 in double quotes, or a floating point value (such as 123.45).

 &nbsp;

+Here is an example output from the call to read rows.
+This table has two columns defined by the user, called `Number` and `Name`.
+There are two rows in the result set.
+Note that the result set also includes the synthetic column name `_row_id_` which contains a unique identifier for each row in the database.

+&nbsp;

+    {
+    "rows": [
+        {
+        "Name": "Tom",
+        "Number": 101,
+        "_row_id_": "76d3e219-1015-49c8-9e77-decb750ad13e"
+        },
+        {
+        "Name": "Mary",
+        "Number": 102,
+        "_row_id_": "a974019e-f9e7-4554-adb4-2004b6f65c03"
+        }
+    ],
+    "count": 2
+    }

+&nbsp;

 In the event that the REST call returns a non-success status code, the response payload will contain the following diagnostic fields as a JSON payload: